 Patty Aragon Memorial Scholarship

-Katreena Yeneza is the first recipient of the Patty Aragon Green Chile Classic $500 scholarship.
+Kimberly Armendariz is the 2018 recipient of the Patty Aragon Green Chile Classic $500 scholarship.
 PAGCC’s mission is to build community in the Pagosa Springs and the southwest while celebrating our cultural heritage through local cuisine and music.
-“Without cultural heritage, the hard earned lessons and magnificent stories of the past would be lost,” wrote Yeneza in her essay reminding us that our cultural past is key to shaping a promising future.
+“Everyone has a different way to live their life, but our traditions and our ancestors helped shape us into who we are, they helped to create us; their teachings, the life lessons I’ve learned brought me where I want to be.
+Now it’s up to me to help shape my little cousin’s, and my brother’s,” wrote Kimberly in her essay reminding us that our heritage is a huge part of our future.